viamrobotics/docs/docs/use-cases/deploy-ml.md

 {{<imgproc src="/registry/upload-module.svg" class="fill alignleft" style="max-width: 150px" declaredimensions=true alt="Train models">}}
 **2. Deploy your ML model**

-Configure the built-in [ML model service](/services/ml/deploy/) to deploy and run the model.
+On the **Configure** page add the built-in [ML model service](/services/ml/deploy/) and select your ML model.
+The service will to deploy and run the model.
 Once you've added the ML model service to your machine, choose your newly-trained model from the dropdown menu in the ML model service's configuration card.

 {{< /tablestep >}}